Find Trade Colleges

 $25,523 Avg Student Debt

 Montana Technological University landed the #15 spot in the 2023 rankings for the best bachelor’s degree trade school programs.
-This small public school is located in Butte, Montana, and it awarded 282 bachelor’s degrees in 2021-2022.
+Butte, Montana is the setting for this small institution of higher learning.
+The public school handed out bachelor’s degrees to 282 students in 2021-2022.

-Full-time students from Montana pay an average of $7,527 in tuition and fees if they choose to attend Montana Tech.
-Those students who come from outside the state pay an average of $23,142.
+In-state students pay an average of $7,527 in tuition and fees if they attend Montana Tech full time.
+Out-of-state students pay an average of $23,142.
 Bachelor’s Degree recipients from Montana Tech accumulate an average of $25,523 in student debt by the time they complete their degree.

 #16